 "tool_calls": null

-If you want the model to select a specific tool for each call, see Force calling.
+If you want the LLM to select a specified tool for every function call, see Forced tool calling.

-Because the LLM outputs only strings, parse the tool function name and input parameters before execution.
+Because the LLM can only output content as a string, you need to parse the tool function name and input parameters from the string response before you can run the tool function.

 Tool function